 A Single Session Portrait Photography Permit is a one day permit issued to cover a single photo session.
+This permit does not authorize wedding ceremonies, elopements, exchanging of vow ceremonies, etc. Individuals will need to apply for Wedding Special Use Permit.
 Each permit is $50.
-If you have obtained 6 or more permits, the park can convert you to an annual CUA for portrait photography for the remainder of the calendar year.
+If you have obtained 7 or more permits, the park can convert you to an annual CUA for portrait photography for the remainder of the calendar year.

 To obtain a single session permit:

 - At the bottom of the regulations, click on "I Agree."
 This will send you to the a website where you can enter your payment information.

 The email confirmation on pay.gov is your permit.
 The permit allows free entry for the photographer for the day of the photo session; clients are responsible for their entrance fee.

 - The holder is prohibited from knowingly giving false information.
 To do so will be considered a breach of conditions and be grounds for revocation: [RE: 36 CFR 2.32(a)(3)].

 - The holder shall exercise this privilege subject to the supervision of the park area Superintendent.
 The holder shall comply with all applicable laws and regulations of the area and terms and conditions of the authorization.
 The holder must acquire all permits or licenses of State or local government, as applicable, necessary to provide the services described above, and, must operate in compliance with all applicable Federal, State, and local laws and regulations, including, without limitation, all applicable park area policies, procedures and regulations.
 The commercial services described above are to be provided to park area visitors at reasonable rates and under operating conditions satisfactory to the park area Superintendent.